paulcrook9/pythonDevelopment/README.md

-A repository fro Python development exercises
+A repository for Python development exercises